nikola-spasojevic/Job_Title_Recommender/README.md

 # Job_Title_Recommender

-This is project used to improve the text of job postings
+This is a project used to improve the effectiveness of writing Job Title postings.

 # Autocompletion functionality implemented using Trie and Bag-Of-Words model
 We first tokenize our text body and build a vocabulary of tokens (tokens can be unigrams, bigrams or trigrams - for this project).